 iv.
-Reclassification of financialassets
+Reclassification of financial assets

 The Company determines classification of financial assets and liabilities on initial recognition.
 After initial recognition, no reclassification is made for financial assets which are equity instruments and financial liabilities.
 For financial assets which are debt instruments, a reclassification is made only if there is a change in the business model for managing those assets.
 Changes to the business model are expected to be infrequent.
 The Company's senior management determines change in the business model as a result of external or internal changes which are significant to the Company's operations.
 Such changes are evident to external parties.
-A change in the business model occurs when the Company either begins or ceases to perform an activity that is significant to its operations.
-If the Company reclassifies financial assets, it applies the reclassification prospectively from the reclassification date which is the first day of the immediately next reporting period following the change in business model.
+A change in the business model occurs when the Company reclassifies financial assets, it applies the reclassification prospectively from the reclassification date which is the first day of the immediately next reporting period following the change in business model.
 The Company does not restate any previously recognised gains, losses (including impairment gains or losses) or interest.